Dcode99/Blockchain-Healthcare-Project/README.md

 # Blockchain-Healthcare-Project

-This project was taken on for an independant study course through the University of Kentuckt.
+This project was taken on for an independant study course through the University of Kentucky.

 # Goal: